MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 # Convex Hull to Spherical Shell

-This code provides some basic utilities constructing certain geometries in CGAL.
+This code provides some basic utilities constructing a specific geometries in CGAL.
 In particular, it was written to do three primary things.

 1. Given a set of points (>3), an inner radius, and an outer radius, this can produce a polyhedral partition of the spherical shell bounded by the two radii into the specified number of polyhedra.